About this event

 This event is sponsored by Lenovo and AMD.

 A programmer who cross trained into VFX 12 years ago.
 After writing the initial documentation for Katana 1.0, Gary moved into production.
 Initially a Maya generalist but then at MPC as a lighter.
 After Lion King he returned to Foundry in 2018.
-He is now the Katana Associate Product Manager.

 Since 2016, Charli has worked in a number of roles across our Mari team - playing a key part both in interacting with users and in working behind the scenes with the development team.
 She now steps into Associate Product Manager for Lookdev and brings her user-focused strengths to the LD&L team.